dlafarga/dlafarga.github.io/_posts/2026-03-20-3D-animation-using-GLORYS.md

 X, Y, Z = np.meshgrid(lon[lon_cut_start:lon_cut_end], lat[lat_cut_start:lat_cut_end], -depths[0:depth_cut_end])
 ```

-Out function definition is similar to the zonal cut with minor tweeks to the last input, and the second and third section.
+Our function definition is similar to the zonal cut with minor tweaks to the last input, and the second and third sections.
 The last input now specifies the depth index.
-The second section of the function is now defined to plot land for every depth cut and not at the surface Since a depth cross-section its more intuative to interpret its location, we no longer plot the surface land for every frame.
-The third section is also changed to reflect plotting depth vs zonal cuts.
+The second section of the function is now defined to plot land for every depth cut and not just at the surface.
+Since a depth cross-section is more intuitive to interpret by its location, we no longer plot the surface land for every frame.
+The third section is also changed to reflect plotting depth versus zonal cuts.

 ```python